rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-04-1-Jamie_Drea.markdown

 ## Thursday

-We made a project on rain gardens we also started the bash code program and we were in an meeting strait after we had Breifest.
+We made a project on rain gardens we also started the bash code program and we were in an meeting straight after we had Breakfast.

 ---